nikitavoloboev/data/programming-languages/ocaml/ocaml.md

 - [Using, Understanding, and Unraveling The OCaml Language From Practice to Theory and vice versa](https://caml.inria.fr/pub/docs/u3-ocaml/)
 - [Effective Concurrency with Algebraic Effects in Multicore OCaml (2015)](https://kcsrk.info/ocaml/multicore/2015/05/20/effects-multicore/) ([HN](https://news.ycombinator.com/item?id=28838099))
 - [MetaML and MetaOCaml bibliography](https://github.com/metaocaml/metaocaml-bibliography)
+- [Plans to choose an official package/project manager?
+(2021)](https://discuss.ocaml.org/t/plans-to-choose-an-official-package-project-manager/8620) - Current state of tooling and where it falls short.